wxy/HiTable/package-info.md

 ### 需请求权限的理由

+#### tabs

+This permission allows the extension to automatically activate on domains where the extension has been activated before.

 #### activeTab

 This permission allows HiTable to access and modify the data in the currently active tab.
 This is necessary for HiTable to perform calculations on HTML tables within the active tab.